caduandrade/multi_split_view/README.md

 * Configurable weights for children
 * Automatic calculation of weights for:
   * Child added without defined weight
-  * Weight redistribution when a child is removed.
+  * Weight redistribution when a child is removed
 * Listener to detect children size changes

 ## Examples